2019 Tournament Recap:

 While the prizes were impressive, there’s no doubt the most memorable moment of the tournament was the presentation of a $10,000 donation check to Stripers Forever, the tournament’s nonprofit striped bass conservation partner.
 The donation was made possible by all participants in attendance, as well as the generosity of the event’s sponsors.
 Representatives from the American Fly Fishing Trade Association, Sight Line Provisions, Patagonia, and Cheeky Fishing were all on hand to present the check.

 The 2019 Cheeky Schoolie Tournament was made possible by all its participants as well as its fantastic sponsors.
 At the end of the day, giving back to the precious striped bass resource we all cherish is what it’s all about.
 Congratulations to all involved, and we’ll see you in 2020!

-The annual Cheeky Schoolie Tournament is a low barrier to entry, grass roots style event designed to encourage the interest in and growth of saltwater fly fishing and to welcome our hard working schoolie stripers to their summer vacation home on Cape Cod, MA.
-The 2017 Tournament marked the 6th year for the annual event, which has become the world's largest fly-fishing tournament.
-The unique, grassroots style event provides the opportunity for anglers of all skill levels to cast flies at early season striped bass and vie for thousands of dollars in fly fishing prizes!
-The tournament is teams of two, catch-and-release and wade-fishing only.
+The 8th annual Cheeky Schoolie Tournament is a low barrier to entry, grass roots style event designed to encourage the interest and growth of saltwater fly fishing and to welcome our hard working schoolie stripers to their summer vacation home on Cape Cod, MA.
+The 2019 Tournament marks the 8th year for the annual event, which has become the world's largest fly fishing tournament.